moreauleonard/AutoDeployForcepointCertificateVPNClient/README.md

 PFX will be stored on Windows Certificate Store
-CRT will be store on Forcepoint AppData path
+CRT will be stored on Forcepoint AppData path

 ## Installation